spy16/sabre/README.md

 enable invocation.
 For example `Vector` uses this to enable Clojure style element access using `([1 2 3] 0)` (returns `1`)

-> Please note that Sabre is _NOT_ an implementation of a particular LISP dialect.
+> Please note that Sabre is _NOT_ an implementation of a particular LISP dialect (although
+> it derives ideas from Clojure)

 ## TODO